 - Sophomores (30-59 completed units)

-- Students who have filed for Spring and Summer 2020 graduation will be processed as they are received.
+- Students who have filed for Spring 2023 graduation will have requests processed as they are received.

-- All others will be reviewed prior to the start of the next registration period (usually in January for Spring semester and July for Fall semester).
+- All other requests will be reviewed prior to the start of the next registration period (usually in January for Spring semester and July for Fall semester).

 - Late fee applicable for first-time registrants